 The ADHD child will not remember to put her shoes away and will lay something down and never remember where she put it.
 Even after cleaning, she won’t remember where she stored something.

-Your Child Might be Uncommonly Emotional
+Your Daughter Might be Uncommonly Emotional

 Children with ADHD, both girls and boys alike, are more sensitive.